Hello one and all! This is The Daily Bone and I’m your delighted doggie host

 Chester L. W. Spaniel.

 Mom finally got a day off!
 Instead of going out somewhere, we spent it exploring the back yard!
 The weather was fine and hot, but not humid at all; and there was a nice breeze.
-My weather-minded colleague Joseph (Joey dog) Stephens and I declared it a perfect day!
+My weather-minded colleague Joseph (Joey dog) Spaniel and I declared it a perfect day!

 As I always say, you can find something new every day if you just look close enough, and today was no exception.